BartSte/snapshot/README.md

 # TODO:

+- [ ] currently, all plugins are installed, the regexes are not working.
 - [ ] Configure `cmake --install` for both static and shared qt builds.
 This is needed after building the project from source.
   - [ ] Ensure that the tarball can also be made using the --shared option.